 Connecting Opportunity Youth to Strong Pathways to Adulthood and Career Success

-The PROMISE Center is committed to finding ways to more effectively meet the needs of all opportunity youth, including the most vulnerable who are often screened out of the best known programs.
-To this end, AIR staff are working to understand the challenges and barriers that opportunity youth commonly face when seeking services, and identify promising strategies to effectively re-engage and help these youth succeed in skill-building programs.
-Our goal is to identify opportunities to significantly expand the supports offered and evidence base on effective strategies to support opportunity youth’s transition to adulthood.
-We also plan to leverage recent discoveries in brain science, socioemotional development, and trauma-informed care to promote stronger success among opportunity youth.
+The PROMISE Center is committed to finding ways to more effectively meet the needs of all opportunity youth, including those who are not currently being served by any program.
+We strive to understand the challenges and barriers that opportunity youth commonly face when seeking services.
+We also aim to identify promising strategies, such as recent discoveries in brain science, socioemotional development, and trauma informed care, to promote stronger success among opportunity youth.

 The PROMISE Center works to develop, build, and measure the impact of innovations that can increase economic opportunity and mobility in the U.S. at scale.
 The PROMISE Center is directly supported by the AIR Equity Initiative, AIR’s $100+ million five-year investment to advance equity in several important areas: workforce development, education, public safety and policing, and health.
 The AIR Equity Initiative is committed to investing in the generation and use of high-quality evidence that address the harmful effects of segregation by race and place.